akave-ai/akave-docs/content/akave-o3/introduction/akave-environment.md

   type: docs
 ---

-**Akave O3** offers multiple decentralized endpoints to interact with different layers of the network — including blockchain-backed metadata operations and high-performance streaming storage APIs.
+**Akave O3** offers multiple hosted S3 compatible API endpoints to interact with different layers of the network.
 These environments are designed to mirror traditional cloud regions for familiar configuration, while operating on decentralized infrastructure.

 Below is a summary of currently supported Akave O3 regions and endpoints: